-Yet another run-of-the-mill police drama.
+Yet another run-of-the-mill police drama, and this one got delayed.

 Do we really need another formulaic informant drama?
 Do we need more dirty agents and more sappy family dramas in this particular genre?
 To answer both questions: no.